 Ecoplan Forestry was established in 2007 to provide Native Woodland Management solutions.
-While most of the industry was focused on commercial conifer monocultures, Ecoplan saw the need to create, preserve, and enhance, the woodlands of Ireland.
+While most of the industry was focused on commercial conifer monocultures, Ecoplan saw the need to create, preserve, and enhance, the woodlands of Ireland, and so concentrates on the Native Woodland Establishment and Conservation Schemes, and converting dying ash plantations to native woodland by the ash-dieback scheme.

 As Irelands Native Woodland Scheme specialists, Ecoplan has developed a reputation and track record in this area which is second to none.
 From managing some of Irelands most important Annex 1 Old Oak Woodlands to establishing a range of indigenous woodland types, Ecoplan Forestry has the proven experience, passion, and dedication, which is essential for your Native needs.